nginxinc/nginx-basics-workshops/labs/lab3/readme.md

     ```

     As you can see, using the `ssl_strong.conf` file, with only TLS v1.3 enabled, will make any lower TLS version handshake FAIL.
 If you like, try a couple other TLS versions, like 1.1 or 1.0 - you should expect the same results.
+But NOTE, older versions are no longer supported with some testing tools, so double-check that your SSL client even works with lower versions of TLS itself.

     However, we all live in a messy Internet world, and not all apps and clients are capable of running the latest and greatest software, so being able to handle older, less secure TLS traffic is likely a requirement that you will run into.
 In this next exercise, we will downgrade the TLS parameters to "Medium" security settings, so your website will accomodate older versions of TLS, namely 1.1 and 1.2.

 1. Inspect the `/includes/ssl/ssl_intermediate.conf` file, you will see that the TLS version is set to 1.0, 1.1, 1.2 on line #19 with the `ssl_protocols` directive.
 You can modify this to meet your needs if you like.

-1. Using VI, edit your `tls-cars.example.com.conf` configuration, and change the /include statement to use the `/includes/ssl/ssl_intermediate.conf`, instead of the ssl_strong.conf.
+1. Edit your `tls-cars.example.com.conf` configuration, and change the comments to use the `/includes/ssl/ssl_intermediate.conf`, instead of the ssl_strong.conf.

+    ```nginx
+    ...snip

+    ### Uncomment one of the following for TLS Security Settings ###

+        # include /etc/nginx/includes/ssl/ssl_strong.conf;
+        # include /etc/nginx/includes/ssl/ssl_modern.conf;
+        include /etc/nginx/includes/ssl/ssl_intermediate.conf;
+        # include /etc/nginx/includes/ssl/ssl_old.conf;

+    ...snip

+    ```

     Test your config and reload NGINX.